-Message Virtual Private Network (VPN) bridges can be used to link two Message VPNs so that messages published to one Message VPN that match the topic subscriptions set for the bridge are also delivered to the linked Message VPN.
+Message VPN bridges can be used to link two Message VPNs so that messages published to one Message VPN that match the topic subscriptions set for the bridge are also delivered to the linked Message VPN.

-- Link two Message VPNs with different names to enable Direct or Guaranteed messages published to one Message VPN to also be delivered to the other Message VPN.
-The linked Message VPNs can be either on the same router or on two separate routers.
+- Linking two Message VPNs with different names to enable Direct or Guaranteed messages published to one Message VPN to be delivered to the other Message VPN.
+The linked Message VPNs can be either on the same router or two separate routers.

-- Link two Message VPNs with the same names on two separate routers to enable Guaranteed messages published to one Message VPN to also be delivered to the other Message VPN.
+- Linking two Message VPNs with the same names on two separate routers to enable Guaranteed messages published to one Message VPN to be delivered to the other Message VPN.

-Note: That this scenario operates differently than multi-node routing, in that Message VPN bridges only transfer those Direct messages that match the topic subscriptions explicitly set on the Message VPN bridge.
-In addition, Message VPN bridges do not exchange the complete set of topic subscriptions used by the routers and their topology.
+- Linking two Message VPNs with the same names on two separate routers to enable Direct messages published to one Message VPN to be delivered to the other Message VPN.
+This scenario operates differently than multi-node routing.
+There are two key differences: Message VPN bridges only transfer those Direct messages that match the bridge's topic subscriptions, and Message VPN bridges do not exchange the complete set of topic subscriptions used by the routers and their topology.

 A bridge can be uni-directional (messages pass over the bridge in only one direction) or bi-directional (messages pass over the bridge in both directions).
 The messages that pass in either direction may be different, depending on the remote topic subscriptions that are assigned to the bridge for each local Message VPN.